What is used car finance?

 You may have a better chance of being accepted for hire purchase or PCP used car finance than a personal loan.
 That’s because the finance is secured against the car.
 But you’ll probably have to put down a deposit, unless you can secure a no-deposit car finance deal.

-You need to be confident you can comfortably make your monthly repayments to avoid penalty fees.
+As always, you need to be confident you can comfortably make your monthly repayments to avoid penalty fees.

-• Set a budget – get an idea of how much you could afford to spend on a car using our car finance calculator.
+Set a clear budget – get an idea of how much you could afford to spend on a car using our car finance calculator.
 Remember to factor in running costs too, including car insurance, petrol and road tax.

-• Note the APR – check how the annual cost of borrowing compares between different car finance options, including personal loans.
+Note the APR – check how the annual cost of borrowing compares between different car finance options, including personal loans.
 Bear in mind the different terms and fees for each option.

 What are used car finance rates?